| 1998 |

 | 2001 |

-FSTL3 (FSRP) binds activin with similar affinity and selectivity as follistatin but does not bind heparin; it inhibits activin-mediated gene transcription in heterologous assays but is much less active than follistatin in the rat pituitary bioassay. |
+FSTL3 (FSRP) binds activin with similar affinity and selectivity as follistatin but does not bind heparin.
+FSTL3 inhibits activin-mediated gene transcription in heterologous assays but is much less active than follistatin in the rat pituitary bioassay.
+Overexpression in transgenic mice disrupts follicular development and fertility in females. |

-Binding assays, transcriptional reporter assay, rat pituitary bioassay, transgenic mouse overexpression |
+Binding assays, transcriptional reporter assay, pituitary bioassay, transgenic mouse overexpression |

 Molecular and cellular endocrinology |